OBerger96/calculator-clients-server/README.md

 ## Getting Started
-Copy he project to a local directory:
+Copy the project to a local directory:
 Clone with SSH
 ```
 git@github.com:OBerger96/calculator-clients-server.git